JulianKemmerer/PipelineC/docs/AUTOFSM_DESIGN.md

   **Not the same bug** as the array-reconstruction guarantee in §3.7's "Descending past the operator level" — this one is about SHARING an array-typed value across states (the mux), which is still open.
+- **The search's own cost is superlinear in folds-per-shared-unit, and has no wall-clock bound by design** (§3.7 — a schedule must stay a pure function of the source, so the only caps are size-based: `MAX_SWEEP_DAG_NODES`, `MAX_SWEEP_MOVES`, `_MAX_DESCEND_DEPTH`). `SCHEDULE_DAG`'s placement search, `ALLOCATE_REGISTERS`, and the operand-mux plan all scale with the busiest unit's fold count, so a schedule where one entity folds a few hundred operations onto one unit can run for a very long time on a SINGLE `BUILD_SCHEDULE` call — before the min-area search even starts multiplying that cost by candidates.
+This is exactly what happened when `register_soft_mult()`'s default switched to a 30-level carry-save
+  multiplier: `qor/multiplier/autofsm.py` (then `uint16 x uint16`) folded 247
+  adds onto one unit — past `_MAX_DESCEND_DEPTH`, which stopped it from descending the other 24 levels — and did not finish scheduling in any reasonable time, with nothing printed after the pass banner (no synthesis was involved; `ADD_PATH_DELAY_TO_LOOKUP` had already finished).
+Fixed by narrowing the test to `uint8`, which fits under the cap with the shipping default (see that file's own comment).
+Two things now make the NEXT such case visible instead of silent: `BUILD_SCHEDULE` prints a one-time `AUTOFSM <key>: '<entity>' folds N operations onto one shared unit (> SWEEP_LARGE_SCHEDULE_FOLDS) ...` notice *before* calling `SCHEDULE_DAG`, so it fires even under `--autofsm_no_area_sweep`'s single anchor build; and `DESCRIBE_SCHEDULE` reports when `_MAX_DESCEND_DEPTH` (not a genuine floor) is why an entity stayed atomic (§3.1).
+The notice names only knobs that actually shrink the FIRST schedule built — `max_latency=`, a lower clock goal, a shallower/narrower operator source — deliberately NOT `--autofsm_unshare`/`--autofsm_open`: confirmed by testing that both route through `FORCE_SCHEDULE`, which resolves its pattern against an already-scheduled anchor (`_resolve_entity_pattern` reads `schedule["fus"]`) and so unconditionally pays for one full, uncapped `BUILD_SCHEDULE` before applying anything forced — no help at all when that anchor alone is what does not finish.
+This is itself an open gap: entity names are already known from the cheap, unscheduled DAG (`BUILD_DAG` + `_resolve_inlined`, no `SCHEDULE_DAG` involved), so `FORCE_SCHEDULE` resolving patterns against that instead of a fully scheduled anchor would make both force flags a genuine escape hatch even when the anchor itself is the bottleneck — not done here, since it touches a function two other tests (`autofsm_min_area_verify_test.py`, `autofsm_div_share_test.py`) depend on.
+  Both the notice and the descend-cap report are advisory — neither raises, and there is still no hard cap — because a legitimate large design should still build, just no longer in silence.

 **Future work**